 Shorter Impact Duration

-This is a great one.
-Studies out of the UK have shown that reducing the time your foot is in contact with the ground by only 100ths of a second can shave minutes off your race times.
+Studies out of the UK have shown that reducing the time your foot is in contact with the ground by only 1/100ths of a second can shave many minutes off your run race times.
+The shorter impact duration creates more explosive force and hence a better push off from the ground to drive you forward.
 Of course the time saved depends on how efficient you are to begin with.
-The bottom line though is if you do nothing else but get off your foot faster while running you’ll be able to generate more power in your stride and ultimately increase your stride length.
+The bottom line though is if you do nothing else but get off your foot faster while running you’ll be able to generate more power in your stride and ultimately increase the distance you travel through the air.
 So the quicker you can get on and off your feet the more force you will be able to direct into the ground which will in turn allow you to move forward faster.
 So think quick light steps.

 Proper technique in swim bike run is critical.
 Cycling efficiently though is all about force application and reducing wasted energy.
 Most people when they ride just push down across the front part of their pedal stroke using their quads.
 They don’t add their glutes into that force application nor do they pull back with their hamstrings or up across the back part of the pedal stroke with their hips.
 By using more muscles in the pedal stroke you are able to take the pressure off your quads to provide all the power to drive you forward.
 Your legs will therefore last longer and over time you’ll be able to train yourself to ride farther and faster.